django-tables/django-tables/docs/index.rst

 comma-separated strings as input, and ``{{ column.name_toggled }}`` will be rendered as a such a string.

-Instead of the iterator, you can alos use your knowledge of the table structure to access columns directly:
+Instead of the iterator, you can also use your knowledge of the table structure to access columns directly:

 .. code-block:: django

-    {% if table.columns.tz.visible %}
+    {% if table.columns.time_zone.visible %}
-        {{ table.columns.tz }}
+        {{ table.columns.time_zone }}
     {% endfor %}